RoryAJames/CalgarySingleFamilyPermits/README.md

 * Removed rows where there were missing values (less than 1% of values were missing).

-* Removed the outliers that appeared in the sqaure footage vs project cost scatter plot.
+* Removed the outliers that appeared in the square footage vs project cost scatter plot.

 ## Exploratory Data Analysis